SL34K/fortniteIOSsignup/README.md

 GMAIL FILE - Enter your gmail prefix (if your gmail is github@gmail.com your prefix would be github) between the ''.

-Install the dependencies with pip in the dependensies file (use google)
+Install the dependencies with pip in the dependencies file (use google)

+# Dependencies

 MAC TRY THESE: